Th3ThirdMan/python-quiz/README.md

   <br><br>

   * By design, code was compiled to omit a requirement for capital letters to answer questions in the quiz.
-I felt it complimented the general flow of a quiz typically and it negated against invalid text errors as being commonplace.
+I felt it complimented the general flow of a quiz typically and it negated against invalid text errors being commonplace.
 This was something I felt would take away from the quiz flow and concept as a whole.

   <br><br>